gasolin/lingascript/README.md

 ### Upgrade Typescript Version

-To upgrade the typescript's version (to v3.4.0 for example):
+To upgrade the Typescript's version (to v3.4.0 for example):

 ```sh
 $ npm run upgrade-ts